Wayne Dobson: Early life and magic career

 At the age of 16, Dobson became the youngest ever member of the Leicester Magic Circle.
 He also started to pick up work on a semi-professional basis at local clubs.
-In 1977 he won joint first prize in the close-up competition at the International Brotherhood of Magicians British Ring Convention.
+In 1977, he won joint first prize in the close-up competition at the International Brotherhood of Magicians British Ring Convention.
 This led to his television debut on the BBC Television show Blue Peter.
 Encouraged by this success Dobson decided at the age of 21 to become a full-time professional magician.

 Dobson had developed a style of magic based around fast-talking patter and one-liner humour.
-It won him work as an opening act on tours with top UK performers such as Freddie Starr, Dame Shirley Bassey and The Shadows.
+It won him work as an opening act on tours with top UK performers such as Freddie Starr, Dame Shirley Bassey and the Shadows.
 He also began getting guest slots on television shows.
-In 1988 he was hired as a support act for Engelbert Humperdinck on a tour of America, where he won positive attention and got experience of major entertainment centres such as Las Vegas.
+In 1988, he was hired as a support act for Engelbert Humperdinck on a tour of America, where he won positive attention and got experience of major entertainment centres such as Las Vegas.

-Back in the UK he was asked to perform in the 1989 Royal Variety Show at the London Palladium, where he scored a great success with an act in which he was assisted by boxer Frank Bruno and sports commentator Harry Carpenter.
-Later that year he made regular guest appearances on the Joe Longthorne television show.
-This led to him to him being offered his own TV series called Wayne Dobson - A Kind of Magic.
-The series was aired nationally in the early 1990s on the ITV network with this Saturday night magic show featuring Linda Lusardi as his assistant and reaching audiences of 11 million.
+Back in the UK, he was asked to perform in the 1989 Royal Variety Show at the London Palladium, where he scored a great success with an act in which he was assisted by boxer Frank Bruno and sports commentator Harry Carpenter.
+Later that year, he made regular guest appearances on the Joe Longthorne television show.
+This led to him being offered his own TV series called Wayne Dobson – A Kind of Magic, featuring Linda Lusardi as his assistant.
+The series was aired nationally in the early 1990s on ITV, and reached audiences of 11 million.
 In total, three series were commissioned by ITV, with a special called Wayne Dobson Close-up being produced by Celador for post-1992 London franchise owner Carlton in 1995.

-Multiple sclerosis

-Dobson was diagnosed with multiple sclerosis (MS) in 1988.
-Although he knew this would eventually come to limit his mobility he determined to carry on working to his fullest potential.
-He also became an ambassador for the Multiple Sclerosis Resource Centre (MSRC) charity.

 Later career

-Having reduced his performing work because of the advance of his MS, Dobson has continued with a successful career in magic.
+Having reduced his performing work because of the advance of his MS, Dobson continued with a successful career in magic.
 Being highly regarded among fellow professionals he found himself in demand as a lecturer at societies and conferences.
-He runs DTRIK, a business developing and marketing magic tricks.
+He ran DTRIK, a business developing and marketing magic tricks.
 In 2018, he was interviewed by BBC Studios for their TV countdown series Top of the Box, which was commissioned by Channel 5 and shown on the channel under a number of titles including Greatest TV Moments of the 1980s.
 He appeared in the 1989 episode on 27 May 2018, talking about The Royal Variety Performance, his own television special and health issues.

-In 2022, Wayne announced his return to live performance with a new theatre show at Haslemere Hall in Surrey.
+In 2022, Dobson announced his return to live performance with a new theatre show at Haslemere Hall in Surrey.

+Personal life and death

+Dobson was diagnosed with multiple sclerosis (MS) in 1988.
+He became an ambassador for the Multiple Sclerosis Resource Centre (MSRC) charity.

+Dobson died from complications of MS on 7 July 2025, at the age of 68.